 Either way, we will find ourselves at Preah Khan, a spectacular deserted temple that is surrounded by jungle and untouched by tourists.
 We’ll explore the complex as the sun sets and then head to the nearby village where our homestay host (and the village chief) will be awaiting with a cooler full of cold beers and a mammoth feast…this guy always puts on a fantastic spread for us!!

 110km - 6h of riding

-Of course, none of the Cambodia motorbike tours is complete without a visit to the UNESCO world heritage site of Angkor Wat.
+Of course, a Cambodian motorbike tour is incomplete without a visit to the UNESCO world heritage site of Angkor Wat.
 This is a day for exploring one of the most beautiful places in the world.
 Siem Reap is an incredible city with hundreds of great restaurants, bars and bustling markets for you to explore and enjoy everything the great place has to offer.

 Siem Reap - Battambang

 Now we’ll head west towards the Thai border.
 Hopefully you got a little rest yesterday because today will be a variety of dirt roads and winding trails as we ride past lakes and alongside rivers.

 We’ll stop for lunch besides a large reservoir before continuing to the old French colonial town of Battambang.
 You’ll even have the chance to sample some of the local rice paddy rats at one of the roadside BBQs!
 Mmmmm rat.
 Doesn’t that sound good?
 We promise it tastes just like chicken, of course!

 Battambang – Pramaouy